Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 • How to align your funding, part-time work, and student benefits with real-life costs in London.

-What is the Average Living Cost in London?
+What is the Average Living Cost in London in 2026?

 Let’s break down the average cost of living in London per month in the table below.